c4deszes/bike-rotor-sensor/system/docs/fmea/sensors.rst

     The local effect is the lack of speed information, as long as the other speed sensor is working it's not a problem.

+    The primary mitigation is the locking sensor connector.

 .. fmea:: Lack of magnetic field
     :id: FMEA_SYS_SPEED_SENSOR_NO_MAGNETIC_FIELD